roskakori/pygount/README.rst

 If a source code is not counted, the number of lines is 0 and the language shown is a pseudo language indicating the reason:

+* __duplicate__ - the source code is a bytewise identical copy of another file; enable the command line option ``--duplicates`` to also count code in duplicates (and gain a minor performance improvement)
 * __empty__ - the source code is an empty file with a size of 0 bytes.
 * __error__ - the source code could not be parsed e.g. due an I/O error.
 * __generated__ - the source code is generated according to the command line